Virginia House Democrats push through nearly a dozen police overhaul measures

-The passage of the 11 bills, which now must be voted on by the Virginia Senate and signed by Gov. Ralph Northam (D) if they are to go into effect, mark key points in the House Democrats’ legislative agenda for the special session, which began Aug.
-18 and has been conducted online due to the coronavirus pandemic.
+The passage of the 11 bills, which now must be voted on by the state Senate and signed by Gov. Ralph Northam (D) if they are to go into effect, mark key points in the House Democrats’ legislative agenda for the special session, which began in person on Aug.
+18 and has since been conducted online because of the coronavirus pandemic.
 Democrats won the majority in both chambers of the General Assembly last fall after decades of control by the Republican Party.

 Only one measure Democrats put forward was defeated — a bill that would have allowed victims to sue police if an officer failed to intervene when a victim was deprived of their rights by another officer.
 That bill was defeated by a single vote.